 - A configured TLS provides forward secrecy which ensures that any encryption keys put out in the future will not be used to decrypt any TLS communications from the past.

-There are many methods that are used in exchanging keys, encrypting data, and authenticating the message integrity.
+Many methods are used in exchanging keys, encrypting data, and authenticating the message's integrity.
 The collaboration of them makes its way to provide a secure connection.

 History of SSL